- Availability: In Stock

 This innovative and easy to use trap mimics the ideal space needed for a swarm to begin a new hive.
 The inside volume (~40 liters) and entrance size (~2 square inches) are replicated from the studies done by Dr. Thomas D. Seeley in his scientific exploration of the swarm in the Honeybee Democracy.
 The trap has two tiers of 5 Langstroth deep frame rests.
 The trap is designed to be hung from a tree branch without having to climb into the tree.
 Timing is the most important part of catching swarms.
 Early spring is typically swarm season.
 It is far better to have traps out early rather than late.
 The ideal location, the second most important part of catching a swarm, is defined by a few different characteristics.
 First, there needs to be a nearby water source, less than half a mile away ideally.
 Second, the bees seem to appreciate a tree line overlooking an open area like a field.
 And lastly, the trap needs to be 10-15 feet off the ground.
 There are a few other things that will attract a swarm after the location is established.
 Bees are attracted to the smell of wood, old comb, Swarm Commander or lemongrass oil.
 We recommend putting 1-3 frames preferably with drawn, empty comb, on the top frame rests.
 New foundation or the plastic wax covered foundation will also work.
 Place top bars or frames with starter strips of foundation in all top bar grooves.
 This is so bees do not build comb on the underside of the lid.
 Leave the bottom frame rests empty.
 The wood smell will come from the frames and the cardboard lining inside the trap.
 The entire vial of supplied Swarm Commander or Five to ten drops of lemongrass oil on the frames will be sure to get the scout bees to investigate their new potential home.

 The body of the box is made from CON-Pearl new style of polypropylene board, made in Germany, that is extra strong and stiff, UV and weather resistant.
 The lid is made from UV and weather resistant corrugated PVC.
 There is one entrance hole and two screened ventilation openings for keeping bees cool during transport.
 There is also a pre-punched removable hole in the lid for addition of our feeding jar adapter to encourage the swarm to stay put in their new home.
 Use feeder only after lowering from the tree.
+We offer a feeder cap accessory to go with.
 The whole trap without frames weighs less than 4 pounds.
 Made in USA

 When location is chosen, hanging the trap is rather simple.
 Be sure that the limb or structure can support at least 100 lbs.
 A limb of at least a 3in diameter should be chosen.
 Hanging the trap is a simple process; refer to the pictures below for help.
 Once the branch/structure is chosen, hanging the trap is a matter of tying a few knots, hoisting it up, and securing the ends of the ropes.
 First you will need to run a rope, the “hoisting rope” (minimum of 150 pounds working strength), under both straps on the top of the trap.
 Tie a loop that is 20 to 30 inches in length.
 We suggest a standard bowline knot.
 Tie two smaller ropes to the straps in the center bottom of the traps as shown.
 The long loop when hoisted over the branch/structure will add stability to the trap in the air.
 After tying the loop, hoist the trap to a “workable level” to secure the two bottom ropes and adjust the hoisting rope so that the trap hangs level left, right, front, and back with the entrance slightly tilted towards the ground.
 This will encourage any rain water that might enter the trap to drain out.
 After final adjustments, so the trap hangs properly as stated earlier, hoist the trap so that the top of the trap is 6-8 inches below the branch/structure.
 Secure the loose end of the hoisting rope.
 Now to secure the bottom stabilizing ropes, anchor them to the ground at roughly a 45 degree angle from the bottom of the trap.
 Tent stakes work well for this, or anything heavy/immovable that you can secure the ropes to - logs, rocks, other trees, etc.